Dufferin Park Racetrack: History

 The track was a financial success, one of several successful tracks in the Toronto area.
 In 1916, Orpen opened the Kenilworth Park Racetrack in Windsor, Ontario.
 In 1917, Orpen was an investor in the Thorncliffe Park Raceway.
 In 1924, Orpen opened the Long Branch Racetrack in Etobicoke Township, just north of the village of Long Branch.

 Orpen renewed the lease in 1925 and purchased the track a few years later.
 After Orpen died in 1937, his son Fred Orpen took over and operated the racing syndicate.
 Fred would play the national anthem on a piano on the public address system every meet day at Dufferin to start the day.

 During World War II, Long Branch was closed and some of its stakes races were held at Dufferin Park.
 From 1942–45, the Canadian International Stakes and the Cup and Saucer Stakes were run at Dufferin Park.

 Thorncliffe closed in 1952 and the Orpen tracks were sold to E. P. Taylor and closed down in 1955, with racing consolidated at the new Woodbine Racetrack.
-Taylor paid a reported CA$4 million for the Orpen's tracks and racing charters and transferred them to the Ontario Jockey Club on December 1, 1955.
+Taylor paid a reported CA$4 million for Orpen's tracks and racing charters and transferred them to the Ontario Jockey Club on December 1, 1955.
 The final race was on November 8, 1955, won by Honeybelloo.
 The Dufferin Mall is located on the site today.

 After the sale, Fred Orpen got out of the horse-racing business completely.
 He built an estate on 400 acres of land near Alton, which he sold in 1972 to develop a housing sub-division.
-He died on October 28, 1978 at the age of 82.
+He died on October 28, 1978, at the age of 82.